-Unemployment rates are low in Sweden, but when it comes to newly arrived with residence permits, it is high.
-Obstacles to obtaining employment include lack of language skills, complicated process for validation of diplomas, etc., lack of low-skill job opportunities.
+The unemployment rate is relatively low in Sweden,196 but when it comes to newly arrived with residence permits, it is high.
+Obstacles to obtaining employment include lack of language skills, complicated process for validation of diplomas, lack of low-skill job opportunities and host society attitudes.

-The Swedish Council for Higher Education evaluates foreign secondary education, post-secondary vocational education and academic higher education.
-159
+The Swedish Council for Higher Education evaluates foreign secondary education, post-secondary vocational education and academic higher education certificates.